rdidham/vakaros-to-telemetry-overlay/README.md

 ## Building Executable

-This project can be built into an excecutable by running `pyinstaller vakaros_to_telemetry_overlay.py -w --onefile`
+This project can be built into an excecutable by running `pyinstaller vakaros_to_telemetry_overlay.py --onefile`